Best Indonesian Coffee

 A new coffee bean company called Koperasi Serba Usaha Baliem Arabica is starting up in the region and is attempting to bring in Fair Trade practices to help farmers of Papua get better pricing for their coffee beans.

-Coffee beans in this region are primarily shade grown.
-Because these farms are so remote, modern world pesticides and herbicides are just not even known to these farmers.
+Coffee beans in this region primarily grow in the shade.
+Because these farms are so remote, farmers are not even aware of modern world pesticides and herbicides.
 This makes these coffee beans very organically grown when compared to any other coffee bean in the world.

 The coffee beans in Papua grow at elevations between 4600 and 6600 feet.
 Like all Indonesian islands, the volcanic history provides soils rich in minerals.
 As we’ve found in countries like Colombia and Costa Rica, these conditions provide a perfect combination of agricultural benefits for growing coffee beans.

 Coffee beans grown in Papua generally results in an Arabica bean that brews with a heavy body.
-Coffee bean notes from these regions are found to include some chocolate flavors, an earthy tone, and a spicy finish.
+Coffee bean notes from these regions include some chocolate flavors, an earthy tone, and a spicy finish.
 The people of Papua make some of the best Indonesian coffee anywhere.

 Sulawesi Island Beans